All ORL Branches are closed on statutory holidays

 This program is recommended for babies, newborn - 18 months and their caregivers.

-Age Range: 18 months to 3 years | drop-in
+Age Range: 18 months to 3 years | Drop-in

 Join us at the Rutland Library for fun songs and rhymes, bounces, tickles, fingerplays, instruments, and short picture books for toddlers.